photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 configuration.

 !!! info ""
-    If you have experience and working configuration rules for a particular Linux distribution, feel free to share instructions with the community so that less experienced users can harden their installation without running into issues.
+    If you have working configuration rules for a particular Linux distribution, feel free to share instructions with the community so that less experienced users can harden their installation without running into issues.

 ### File Permissions ###